bennylope/django-organizations/README.rst

         'organizations',
     )

-Then ensure that your project URL conf is updated.
+Then update your project URLs config.
 You should hook in the main application URL conf as well as your chosen invitation backend URLs:

 .. code-block:: python